What Is an HO-8 Form?

 - Homes constructed of hard-to-replace materials.

-As an actual cash value policy, HO-8 subtracts depreciation when it pays out for damage.
+HO-8 policies may subtract depreciation when it pays out for damage.
 That cost is usually much smaller than the replacement cost, so your insurance company pays less after a loss.
 That keeps the overall cost of the HO-8 policy down.
 The policy also offers other important coverages for:

 - Personal liability